Event-LAB: Towards Standardized Evaluation of Neuromorphic Localization Methods: Discussion and Conclusions

 We present Event-LAB, a simple and reproducible means to run and contribute event-based localization methods for the greater research community.
 The goal was to provide a community-based tool that continues to have new methods and datasets added and to create a platform allowing for simple additions.
 Event-LAB will expand to additional localization and navigational methods such optical flow and classification tasks such as object detection and recognition.
 Here, we focused only on accuracy metrics however we do note that method latencies and power consumption are also important considerations in event-based systems, but was outside the scope for investigation and discussion.

 In this work, we identify several potential future directions.
 We propose a new metric for averaging the varied performance across different event frame collection parameters through a winner-takes-all strategy.
 Future work will focus on developing a robust matching analysis pipeline to assist in reducing the computational overhead of event-based localization methods by minimizing the generation of thousands of low-event-count or short-time-window places.
 An additional focus in this regard is to develop the ability for asynchronous localization streaming, without the dependence on the creation of event frames for evaluation.
+We will additionally focus on including SNN-based localization pipelines for asynchronous processing, streaming directly from event files.
 This future direction directly addresses a common issue in the literature for event-based methodologies that rely on conventional representations of event streams for localization tasks.
 Finally, we propose that Event-LAB could in the future be used to fuse features and output from multiple localization methods for accurate, event-based navigation pipelines.